Ocular tissue plays a critical role in helping researchers understand and find new treatments and cures for blinding eye diseases

 Meeting your research needs

 Eversight provides more than 3,000 tissues for research and education annually.
 We work to understand your specific research objectives to ensure you receive the tissue you need.
 Our dedicated team is trained to recover tissue under strict time and environmental conditions to preserve the integrity of precious biological specimens.
 Eversight offers comprehensive donor medical, ocular and social history information with serology results upon request.
-Tissue available for research includes: whole eye, posterior pole, cornea, conjuctiva, lens, retina, limbal scleral rim remnant.
+Tissue available for research includes: whole eye, posterior pole, cornea, conjunctiva, lens, retina, limbal scleral rim remnant.
 Additional tissue types and preservation techniques available upon request.

 A testimonial from University of Illinois College of Medicine physician Dr. Ali Djalilian on the vital importance of Eversight tissue to his research.